yashbhargava1992/stingray/CONTRIBUTING.md

 1. Regularly fetch latest stingray development version `stingray/master` from GitHub.
 2. Make a new feature branch. **Recommended:** Use virtual environments to work on branch.
 3. Editing Workflow:
-    1. One commit per logical changes.
+    1. One commit per logical change.
     2. Run tests to make sure that changes don't break existing code.
     3. Code should have appropriate docstring.
     4. Update appropriate documentation if necessary and test it on sphinx.
     5. Write a test for code changes.
     6. If  modifications require more than one commit, break changes into smaller commits.
     7. Push the code on your remote(forked) repository.
-4. All code changes should be submitted via PR's (i.e. fork, branch, work on stuff, just submit pull request).
+4. All code changes should be submitted via PRs (i.e. fork, branch, work on stuff, just submit pull request).
 Code Reviews are super-useful: another contributor can review the code, which means both the contributor and reviewer will be up to date with how everything fits together, and can get better by reading each other's code! :)
 5. Take feedback and make changes/revise the PR as asked.
 <!-- 6.
 Don't merge using web interface if your branch falls behind master.
 Fetch and rebase. -->